 By Siti Noor Afera Abu

-On a Friday-to-Friday basis, the local currency was traded mixed against a basket of currencies.
+Meanwhile, the local note was mostly higher against a basket of major currencies.

 The ringgit appreciated against the yen to 3.7500/7531 from 3.7622/7640 yesterday, rose against the Singapore dollar to 3.1034/1059 from 3.1085/1102 and improved vis-a-vis the euro to 4.9908/9945 from 5.0120/0144.

 However, the domestic unit declined against the British pound to 5.8094/8140 from 5.8084/8112 previously.